HND FASHION: DESIGN & PRODUCTION WITH RETAIL

 - 2 Highers in Art, English, Fashion and Textiles or equivalent.

-- Evidence of English language level at IELTS level 5.5 or equivalent.
+- Evidence of English language level at higher ESOL or equivalent.

 Entry is by interview.

-Candidates must demonstrate their creative practical and technical ability in a folio of work showing: fashion sourcing, design development, garment designs and completed/customised garments
+Ideally candidates should be able demonstrate their creative practical and technical ability with a folio of work demonstrating: design development, garment designs and/or completed/customised garments.

 Course Kit List: